alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/choose-content-type/index.md

 ---
 layout: landing-page
-sectionKey: Publish, update or retire content
+sectionKey: Publish update retire content
 eleventyNavigation:
-  parent: Publish, update or retire content
+  parent: Publish update retire content
   order: 1
 title: Choose a content type
 description: Understand what the right content type is for what you want to publish.